Seeks maximum total return, consistent with preservation of capital and prudent investment management.

 The Funds offer different series, which are subject to different fees and expenses (which may affect performance), having different minimum investment requirements and are entitled to different services.

-The FTSE TMX Canada Universe Bond Index consists of a broadly diversified selection of investment-grade Government of Canada, provincial, corporate and municipal bonds issued domestically in Canada and denominated in Canadian dollars.
+The FTSE TMX Canada Short Term Bond Index is a market capitalization weighted index consisting of a broadly diversified range of investment grade federal, provincial, municipal and corporate bonds with a term between one and five years.
 It is not possible to invest directly in an unmanaged index.

 This material contains the current opinions of the manager and such opinions are subject to change without notice.
 This material has been distributed for informational purposes only and should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.

 PIMCO Canada will retain PIMCO LLC as a subadvisor.
 PIMCO Canada will remain responsible for any loss that arises out of the failure of its sub-advisor.